INTERCROSSING/metapasta/doc/metapasta-output-files.md

 It has **all the columns** as the file type A plus these two columns:

-- average.direct.relative.freq: This fields has the average value of the direct relative frequencies of all the samples in the set
+- average.direct.percentage: This fields has the average value of the direct relative frequencies of all the samples in the set
-- average.cumulative.relative.freq: This fields has the average value of the cumulative relative frequencies of all the samples in the set
+- average.cumulative.percentage: This fields has the average value of the cumulative relative frequencies of all the samples in the set

 And about the **rows**, exactly the same as for the file type A